What is Obesity?

 What Are The Possible Treatments For Obesity?

+Dr. Anton Rostovsky, board-certified in obesity medicine, works with patients to help them find a path to a healthier lifestyle.
 There are a number of interventions that may be helpful in losing weight and mitigating the health risks that come with obesity.
 Useful steps may include:

 Improved Diet: Dietary modification can be approached in a number of ways including cutting calories, reducing intake of certain foods, and reaching for healthier options.
 A Mediterranean diet, high in lean proteins, healthy oils, and fresh fruits and vegetables, is often advisable.
 Your doctor can help you create a meal plan that will help you lose weight.